-Moody's - Definition
+Moody's - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Moody's?How Does Moody's Work?The Analytics of Moody's Understanding Moody's Analytics Real-World Examples of Solutions Moodys Analytics ProvidesInvestment Advice

 Moodys is an American credit rating business company that provides practices, solutions, and tools for managing and measuring financial risks.
 John Moody is the founder of Moodys, and his main aim for starting the corporation in 1909 was to provide statistics of stocks and bond ratings in the market.
 In 1975, the company received the identity of the National Statistics Rating Organization (NRSRO) from the US Securities and Exchange Commission.
 It is one of the top three credit rating agencies in the world, along with Fitch Group and Standard & Poors (S&Ps).